Trusting InsightCloudSec with AWS GuardDuty

 Add the Trusted IP Address List to GuardDuty

-1. Navigate to the “Lists” section of the GuardDuty page.
+1. Go to the Lists section of the GuardDuty page.